Trade directory · Augusta metro · Georgia

 Inspection Schedule

 Rough-in inspection before covering work, final inspection before energizing.
-Additional inspections required for panel upgrades and service installations.
+Must schedule 24 hours in advance through Richmond County.
+Additional inspections may be required for commercial work.

 §4